 Annual leave may be carried forward to the next year, but it cannot be encashed.
 An employer can postpone a worker's leave, but for not more than 90 days prior to the year in which it is due.
 If work conditions require a further extension, the concerned worker must approve in writing.

 Women employees can take paid maternity leave for 4 weeks immediately before the expected delivery date and for 6 weeks prior to delivery.
-A female employee whose newborn is sick or a child with special needs are granted an additional month of paid maternity leave and may get extended up to 18 weeks’ paid and unpaid leave.
+A female employee whose newborn is sick or a child with special needs is granted an additional month of paid maternity leave which may get extended up to 18 weeks’ paid and unpaid leave.

 An employer cannot terminate a mother of a newborn baby during the period of an ailment caused by pregnancy or delivery if a certified medical report establishes it.
 The period of absence should not be more than 180 days.